Chordal Sparsity for SDP-based Neural Network Verification: Bolstering Chordal-DeepSDP with Double Decomposition and Other Abstractions

 \subsection{Adjacent-Layer Abstractions}

-Often it is desirable to use multiple activation abstractions in order to tightly bound the network behavior.
+It is often desirable to use multiple activation abstractions to tightly bound the network behavior.
 More generally, we say that \(Q_k \in \mbb{S}^{1 + 2n_{k+1}}\) is an abstraction for the adjacent-layer connection \(x_{k+1} = \phi(W_k x_k + b_k)\) if the following inequality holds: